 Following the removal of your bladder, your surgeon will need to establish a urinary diversion – a new mechanism for urine to be stored and expelled from your body.
 Urine can be held and discharged in a variety of ways following bladder removal.
 Your doctor can advise you on the best strategy for you.

-Cystectomy is frequently used to treat aggressive or recurring noninvasive bladder cancer.
+Cystectomy Surgery in Hyderabad is frequently used to treat aggressive or recurring noninvasive bladder cancer.
 Other pelvic malignancies, such as advanced colon, prostate, or endometrial cancer, and some noncancerous (benign) disorders, such as interstitial cystitis or congenital anomalies, may also be treated with a cystectomy.

 Diagnosis at CARE Hospitals

 Your surgeon may suggest one of the following techniques for your surgery: